punnie/slackernews/README.md

 Along with an attempt to prioritisation:

-1. Start using lein profiles
-1. Extract magic values from code into environment variables in lein profiles
-1. Code program startup in the `-main` function
 1. Periodically update the message list from slack
 1. Do our own unfurling of the URLs instead of relying on slack to do so, which brings a couple of problems:
     1. We can't control the title/information of the link